emacs-tree-sitter/ts-fold/README.md

 ### ⚪ Folding on new nodes

-Ts-fold defines all its folding definitions in the the variable `ts-fold-range-alist` which is an alist with the key of the alist being the mode and the value being another alist of fold definitions.
+Ts-fold defines all its folding definitions in the variable `ts-fold-range-alist` which is an alist with the key of the alist being the mode and the value being another alist of fold definitions.